drekka/Alchemic/WhatIsDI.md

 [rc changeChannelTo:5];
 ```

-This is a simple example using the ***[Alchemic DI framework](README.md)***.
+This is a simple example using the ***[Alchemic](README.md)***.
 Notice how the only thing you need to do it tell Alchemic what you want.
 When your app starts, It will automatically create an instance of *TV* and an instance of *RemoteControl* as a singletons.
 It will also automatically inject the *TV* object into the *RemoteControl* object and store the objects so they can be injected anywhere anytime. because Alchemic bootstraps itself when your app starts, you only need the above code to make everything work.

-Most DI frameworks private a range of useful functions, but creating, managing and injecting objects is the core functionality they all should provide, and provide it with a minimum of fuss.
+Most DI frameworks provide a range of useful functions, but creating, managing and injecting objects is the core functionality they all should provide, and provide it with a minimum of fuss.

 My final recommendation - *DI frameworks can really help simplify things, especially with large code bases.
 But if the framework is not making your code simpler and easier to understand, shop elsewhere!*